KelvinTran6/test/README.md

 ### Bugs and errors
+- Liking functionality
   - Currently I am using the users "local storage" to keep track of posts that they have liked, this prevents them from being able to like the same post multiple times
   - Ideally I would included a sign up and sign in functionality to keep track of what the user has liked instead of using local storage, however I did not do so do to limited time
   - This local storage feature was only tested on Chrome and may not be available in other browsers
+- Invalid picture URL
+  - I was not able to implement a "default picture" functionality in the case of an invalid picture URL string.